William Douglas-Hamilton, 12th Duke of Hamilton: Dukedom

 In 1869, Hamilton's younger sister, Mary, married Albert I, Prince of Monaco.
 She left her husband within two years of marriage, was later divorced from him and then married a Hungarian count, but her son would nevertheless succeed to the throne of Monaco as Louis II, Prince of Monaco; all future rulers of Monaco are descended from her.

+Marriage and issue

-On 10 December 1873, Hamilton married Lady Mary Montagu, daughter of William Montagu, 7th Duke of Manchester, at Kimbolton Castle and they had one daughter:
+On 10 December 1873, Hamilton married Lady Mary Montagu, daughter of William Montagu, 7th Duke of Manchester, at Kimbolton Castle.
+They had one daughter: